dibollinger/CookieBlock-Consent-Classifier/README.md

 * `random_search`: Performs hyperparameter search using random combination of parameters.
 Much more efficient but less thorough than grid search.
 Useful for assessing the overall impact of altering individual parameters.

+For XGBoost, the `classifiers/` directory contains a number of additional scripts to produce feature importance and other similar statistics.
+Please refer to the documentation in the individual script files for more information.

+Finally, there is the scripts `predict_class.py` and `feature_matrix_statistics.py` in the base folder.
+The former is used as a simple wrapper to compute predictions with given cookie data, while the latter can be used to output the most common and least commonly extracted features in the cookie data.

-## Extracting the Model
+### Training the CookieBlock Model

-To produce the model used for the CookieBlock extension, one needs to train an XGBoost model using the script `classifiers/xgboost/train_xgb.py`, ideally with features extracted from the separate JavaScript implementation, provided at:
+To produce the model used for the CookieBlock extension, one needs to train an XGBoost model using the script `classifiers/xgboost/train_xgb.py`, with features extracted from the separate JavaScript feature extraction implementation, provided at:

 https://github.com/dibollinger/CookieBlock

+This feature extractor works in the same way as the Python variant, with minor differences.

 Then, execute the script `classifiers/xgboost/create_small_dump.py` and provide it as input the boosted XGB model, in order to obtain four model files named `forest_classX.json`.